 Fame is fleeting.
 That’s the old saying, but sometimes it depends upon what your definition of fame is - and how well-made your bumper stickers were.

 I lived in Dorchester, right on the border of Mattapan, for 37 years.
-I moved to Watertown 22 years ago.
+I moved to Watertown 14 years ago.
 If you walked up to everybody living in Dorchester and Mattapan today, showed them a picture of me, and asked them if they knew who it was, you might find a double handful that could identify me.
-There are probably a few folks who remember me running for state rep, and another two or three who bought grass from me (NOT while I was running for state rep, by the way) and one or two of my old friends still live in the area.
+There are probably a few folks who remember me running for state rep, and another two or three who bought grass from me (NOT while I was running for state rep, by the way) and perhaps one or two of my old friends still live in the area.

 On the other hand, if you were to ask every resident of those areas if they knew who Jimi LaRue was, I’d be willing to bet big money not a single one of them would have the slightest idea.
 That’s too bad, because there is actual physical evidence still extant concerning Mr. LaRue’s doings during the year of 1981.
 Before we get to that, though, here’s some necessary back-story.